keploy/keploy/pkg/service/utgen/README.md

 - **Improve existing tests**: Extend and improve the scope of existing tests to cover more complex scenarios that are often missed manually.

-- **Boost test covergae**: As codebase grows, ensuring exhaustive coverage should become feasible.
+- **Boost test coverage**: As codebase grows, ensuring exhaustive coverage should become feasible.

 ## Core Components